ShivSingh96/webhook-fastapi-k8s/README.md

 ## 🤝 Contributions Welcome

 If you find a better way to optimize this or want to extend it (e.g., dynamic webhook registrations, Helm chart support), feel free to open PRs!

----

-# 🌟 This is what real learning looks like.
-Facing the mud, fighting through, and standing proud at the end.

----

----